 Then, when the market does turn south – as it is sure to do sooner or later – you’ll be prepared.
 You will have confidence that your portfolio aligns with your needs.
 You’ll know that your near-term cash needs are met and you won’t have to sell while markets are down.
 And you’ll be able to properly consider the bigger picture of how your investments have done in the past, and how they might perform in the future.

 What’s happening “today” (or short-term) in the market should be of minimal concern or interest to the long-term investor.
-Do be sure to have an overall plan and a “fire drill” plan for when the markets seem scary.
+Be sure to have an overall plan and a “fire drill” plan in place before the next market downturn.

 If You Aren’t Sure